10 Tips For Learning Astrology

 So, let’s break down some of the information that Google Trends gives us about searches for the term astrology around the world.
 I suppose that the data could be interpreted a number of ways, although I suspect that the results give us a pretty good idea of the amount of interest in or popularity of astrology in different areas.
 Perhaps this also partially reflects on the number of astrologers in a given area, or just astrological enthusiasts.
 Someone could probably use this data to write a research paper at some point, although in the meantime I’m just going to make some generalizations here.

-Top 10 Cities for Astrology in the USAastrology-in-us-cities
+Top 10 Cities for Astrology in the USA

 1. Pleasanton, CA